itsmoksh/real-estate-assistant/README.md

 # Universal Research Assistant

-An assistant where you can extract relevant information just by dropping a URL of it.
+An assistant where you can extract relevant information just by dropping a URL into it.
-User can drop URL's and ask questions to receive relevant insights from that doc.
+The user can drop URLs and ask questions to receive relevant insights from that doc.

 ---
 ## Features
--  Drop and process the Url to fetch article content.
+-  Drop and process the URL to fetch article content.
 - The content is fetched using Web Base Loader powered by Langchain.
-- The extracted content is divided into chunks using Recursive text splitter.
+- The extracted content is divided into chunks using the Recursive text splitter.
-- Construct a vector store to store embeddings of this chunks into ChromaDB to enable swift retrieval of relevant content.
+- Construct a vector store to store embeddings of these chunks into ChromaDB to enable swift retrieval of relevant content.
-- Queries are created using Langchain Prompt template and provides flexibility to user and their queries.
+- Queries are created using the Langchain Prompt template and provide flexibility to the user and their queries.
-- Interacts with the LLM(llama 3 via Groq) by inputting queries to receive answers with source url.
+- Interacts with the LLM(llama 3 via Groq) by inputting queries to receive answers with the source URL.

 ---
 ## Architecture of Research Assistant